waqas1013/Food-Runner/README.md

     - Clone the project from GitHub or download it as a ZIP file.

 2. **Android and iOS Setup**
     - You can use the Android APK provided in the project named **FoodRunner**.
-For iOS, build the project that has been shared to include the necessary IDs.
+For iOS, build the project from the code I shared in the email.
 Run the app on the simulator to execute tests.

 ## Execution of Tests